 Why does tilt occur?

-Tilt is the result of strong emotional overload.
+Tilt is the result of strong emotional stress.
 It can be stress at work, conflicts in personal life, or even unexpected events.
-You can go on tilt from anything that triggers strong emotions in you.
+You can tilt from anything that evokes strong emotions in you.

 How to cope with tilt?

-It's important to learn how to control your emotions and not let them dictate your actions.
-Here are a few tips:
+It is important to learn to control your emotions and not let them dictate your actions.
+Here are some tips:

 - Take a break: Step away from the situation for a few minutes.
 A deep breath in and out can help calm you down.